 Accepted

-Abstract: This study explores undergraduate students' knowledge, awareness, and practices toward menstrual cups, utilizing a survey approach with 178 participants from the Universiti Malaya.
-The findings reveal high awareness levels among respondents (88.8%) but low sustained usage, with 81.3% discontinuing use within six months.
-While 82% of female respondents expressed interest in menstrual cups, significant barriers emerged, with fear and discomfort being the primary concern (59.8%).
-Environmental sustainability (32.1%) and cost-effectiveness (30.4%) were identified as main motivators, though only 7.3% of respondents reported confidence in proper usage techniques.
-Social media emerged as the primary information source (85.4%), while healthcare provider involvement remained minimal (5.6%).
-The research delves into potential issues associated with menstrual cup usage, including usage barriers and insufficient information.
+Abstract: This study explores undergraduate students' knowledge, awareness, and practices toward menstrual cups, highliting key factors influecing their adoption and continued use.
+Despite growing awareness, sustained usage remains low due to significant barriers, including concerns about comfort, safety and insufficient information.
+Utilizing a survey approach, this study examines the motivations and challenges associated with menstrual cup adoption, as well as the role of different information sources..
 The study underscores the importance of menstrual health education, considering variables like environmental impact awareness and economic factors.
 Understanding university students' perspectives on menstrual cups is crucial for designing effective education programs.
 The discussion section critically examines safety concerns and the impact of awareness campaigns.
 It emphasizes the necessity of targeted educational initiatives to address knowledge gaps and promote positive discussions around menstrual cups.
 The study concludes by discussing the implications of encouraging sustainable menstrual hygiene practices and empowering the younger generation to make informed choices for their well-being and the environment.

 Keywords: Menstrual Cups; female hygiene; university students; awareness and perception; environmental benefits